 A native of Indianapolis, Ind., Sauer received his bachelor's degree in marketing and finance from Purdue in 1976 and was a member of the U.S. National Rowing Team in 1975 and 1977.
 While at Purdue, he rowed for the United States in the 1975 Pan American Games.
 He also competed in the 1977 World Rowing Championships.

 Sauer continued his involvement in international competition as the rowing, canoe and kayak course contractor for the 1984 Olympics, the 1987 Pan American Games, the 1990 Goodwill Games and the 1996 Olympics.
 He also coached the U.S. Rowing Development Camp in 1997 and served as a technical advisor for U.S. Rowing during the 1988 Olympic year before coming to Charlottesville that fall.

 From 1997-2000, Sauer was a member of the High Performance Committee for U.S. Rowing, which makes plans for the coaching, selection and training of the national and Olympic rowing teams.
 In 2001, he was elected to serve as the South representative for the Collegiate Rowing Coaches Association, a position he held until 2008.

 Sauer and his wife, Barb, reside in Charlottesville.
 The Sauers have two children, Nick and Kelly, who also live in Charlottesville.
-Nick and wife, Lindsay, have a son, Kevin, while Kelly and husband, Mark, have a daughter Colbie.
+Nick and wife, Lindsay, have two sons, Kevin and Nate, while Kelly and husband, Mark, have a daughter Colbie.
 Coach Sauer is the only one that does not have a University of Virginia degree.